About ad rotation settings

 This article explains the two settings for ad rotation.

-This setting optimizes your ads for each individual auction using signals like keyword, search term, device, location, and more.
+This setting optimises your ads for each individual auction using signals like keyword, search term, device, location, and more.

-Powered by Google’s machine learning technology, the "Optimize" setting prioritizes ads that are expected to perform better than other ads within an ad group.
-All video campaigns are automatically optimized for views.
+Powered by Google's machine-learning technology, the 'Optimise' setting prioritises ads that are expected to perform better than other ads within an ad group.
+All video campaigns are automatically optimised for views.